 You can use the open-source utility OpenSSL to perform the conversion from PFX to PEM.
-You can download a Win32 distribution of OpenSSL here:
+Download a Win32 distribution of OpenSSL from Win32 OpenSSL.

-To convert a PFX file to a PEM file, follow these steps on a Windows machine:
+To convert a PFX file to a PEM file, complete the following steps on a Windows machine:

 openssl pkcs12 -in c:\certs\yourcert.pfx -out c:\certs\cag.pem –nodes